How to Mother Yourself

 For many people, emotional care was conditional, inconsistent, or actively unsafe.
 Gentleness may feel unfamiliar, weak, or even alarming.
 The nervous system may interpret softness as vulnerability and vulnerability as danger.

 This reaction is not resistance.
+You may not realize at first that care feels unsafe because of what you learned.
 It is learning history.

 When you begin to self-mother, you are offering your system a regulatory experience it did not originally receive.
-That can feel strange, hollow, or fake at first.
+That can feel strange, hollow, or fake at first, and many people feel they are just waiting for the care to disappear.

 This does not mean it is ineffective.

 Self-mothering works through repetition, not intensity.
 Small, consistent acts of care reshape expectations over time.
-The system learns, gradually, that comfort does not lead to harm.
+The system learns, gradually, through repetition, that comfort does not lead to harm in your inner world.

 Go slowly.
 Stay steady.
 Consistency matters more than conviction.